Los Angeles legend Fritz Coleman takes on stand-up following decades-long weather career

 While Coleman is enjoying life, the thought of not heading into the station five days a week was a little daunting.

-“You know that 11 o’clock news is the greatest speedbump to a social life ever invented,” he laughed.
-“So, I was working I didn’t get to do homework and tuck kids in so I’m making up for that with my grandchildren.
+“You know that 11 o’clock news is the greatest speed bump to a social life ever invented,” he said with a laugh.
+“So, I was working, I didn’t get to do homework and tuck kids in, so I’m making up for that with my grandchildren.
 It’s more wonderful than I thought it would be, quite honestly.
 I’m so thankful for my job.
 I’m the luckiest person in show business.
 Even if you love what you do, 40 years is enough.”

 The former weatherman’s plate sure is full.
 He hosts a podcast alongside his friend, Louise Palanker, called “Media Path,” which he’s dubbed “boomer nirvana.”
 Guests range from singer Gary Puckett, Rep. Adam Schiff (D-CA), political commentator Michael Reagan and more.